Critical Information On How Student Loans Work

 Pete recommends parents wait to apply until they understand exactly how much the out-of-pocket amount is that is needed.

 Be mindful of when funds are due and when you will need to access the money.
-As a rule of thumb, most people apply after July 4th up until mid-August.
+As a rule of thumb, most people apply after July 4th until mid-August.

 Can We Count on the School’s “Preferred Lenders List?”

 Some schools devote more time than others in vetting the lenders on their lists, however regardless of that, this list should not be looked upon as a “Best Of” list.
 Think of it merely as something that is sent out by the school listing lenders who provide the products that fit the needs of the institution.
-You can use this list as a resource, but it would still be in your interests to do your research.
+You can use this list as a resource, but it would still be in your best interests to do your research.

 Can You Take Out a Loan to Cover the Cost of Off-Campus Housing?

 You can borrow up to the cost of attendance at the university in question.
-The process that governs that is the school’s own number that they have calculated to be the cost that on-campus living would incur.
+The process that governs this is the school’s own number that they have calculated to be the cost that on-campus living would incur.
 They do not generally consider the cost of off-campus living in their equation, and they will not certify or agree to give you more than that original number.

 Key Point: Student loans have a lot more protection than either car or home loans do.